kvvloten/samba_integrations/sysvol_permissions/README.md

 - Update filesystem ACLs on sysvol to allow members of `Group Policy Creator Owners` to update netlogon scripts, admx files and create GPOs.

 ## Change DS-ACL of GPO container object

+**This setup should be executed on ONE of the Samba-DCs**, replication will take care of the others.

 Apply DC-ACLs to `CN=Policies,CN=System,${BASE_DN}`: